 291 Beacon was designed by architect Samuel J. F. Thayer and built in 1881-1882 by David Connery & Co., masons, and John Rawson, carpenter, as the home of Daniel Haridon Lane, a merchant tailor, and his wife, Susan M. (Winn) Lane.
 In 1880, they had lived at 305 Beacon.

-Daniel Lane is shown as the owner of 291 Beacon on the original building permit application, dated August 20, 1881, and Susan M. Lane is shown as the owner on the 1883, 1888, 1898.
-1908, and 1917 Bromley maps.
+Susan Lane purchased the land for 291 Beacon from the Commonwealth of Massachusetts on June 22, 1881.
+Daniel Lane is shown as the owner of 291 Beacon on the original building permit application, dated August 20, 1881.

 William Carlin was president and treasurer of the Coffin Valve Company, manufacturers of valves and fire hydrants.